 Now, I use the word compelling a lot because that's how I view communication with prospects.

 You're not trying to force, coerce, or pressure people into doing something.

 Sure, you can use pressure to get the sale, but in the long term, that's going to backfire.

 Okay, so before I give you the actual process, there are two things you must do prior to putting together your message.

 First, you must understand your audience

-You have to know WHO you’re talking to.
+For any attraction marketing technique to work, you have to know WHO you're talking to.

 This seems simplistic, I know.

 But many marketers are not clear about who they're talking to (…otherwise more advertising campaigns would be successful, after all).